Policing and Law Enforcement Investigation MSc

 Who will be teaching you

-Guest speakers and subject experts from other departments and external to the University will also contribute to delivery of the course.
+Guest speakers and subject matter experts from other departments and external to the University will also contribute to delivery of the course.

 Entry criteria